Health-Informatics-UoN/xml-profiler/README.md

 # XMLBunny

-A Console app for analysing the structure of XML files.
+A Console app for analysing and printing out the structure of XML files.

+## To Use:

+- Download executable <a href="https://github.com/Health-Informatics-UoN/xml-bunny/actions/runs/10249883361/artifacts/1776494640">here</a>
+- Unzip folder and run `XMLBunny.exe`

 ## Sample XML